-For example, a Fleet Service Clerk or Agent hired on August 3, 2020 and classified as part-time will pay the part-time employee contribution rate for 2020 and 2021.
-In contrast, a Fleet Service Clerk or Agent hired on March 3, 2020 and classified as part-time will pay the part-time employee contribution rate for 2020, and the rate for 2021 will be determined based on whether he/she was full-time or part-time based on a prorated number of hours worked from March 3, 2020 through October 2, 2020.
+For example, a Fleet Service Clerk or Agent hired on August 3, 2022 and classified as part-time will pay the part-time employee contribution rate for 2022 and 2023.
+In contrast, a Fleet Service Clerk or Agent hired on March 3, 2022 and classified as part-time will pay the part-time employee contribution rate for 2022, and the rate for 2023 will be determined based on whether he/she was full-time or part-time based on a prorated number of hours worked from March 3, 2022 through October 2, 2022.

-"Eligible Hours" shall include all paid work hours, paid sick, paid vacation, Union Business Paid, Union Business Comp, paid Injury on Duty leave, paid/unpaid Family Medical Leave of Absence (FMLA), and other types of leaves of absence as determined by the Company in its sole discretion.
+"Eligible Hours" will include all paid work hours, paid sick, paid vacation, Union Business Paid, Union Business Comp, paid Injury on Duty leave, paid/unpaid Family Medical Leave of Absence (FMLA), and other types of leaves of absence as determined by the Company in its sole discretion.
 Unpaid time off from work is not included in the calculation of "paid hours" for purposes of determining eligibility, except as noted above and in the paragraph below entitled "Break in Service for Agents, Fleet Service Clerks, and Flight Attendants."